What would it take for women to emerge from their births feeling innately powerful, physically well and emotionally

 Isn't it time for women's needs in birth to be heard!

 In practice, in politics, in funding and in policy.

 IT IS TIME.

 A midwife in private practice serving women and their families in the Blue Mountains and Sydney area.
 Jo was first a mothercraft nurse in the UK, then a birth and postnatal doula and childbirth educator, and now a midwife in private practice supporting families who choose to birth at home.

 DOULA / PHOTOGRAPHER

 An actress, a birth and postnatal doula since 2006, and international award winning birth and family photographer.
 Jerusha supports families through their pregnancy and births, as well as capturing their memories with her lens, as a way of holding up a mirror to reflect their magnificence.
 She chose a homebirth for her first baby in 2016, best decision she ever made.

 Former McLeod’s Daughters star, Zoe is a mum of 2 beautiful children.
 Her first birth started in the private hospital system, and her second was born at home.
 Zoe is passionate about supporting and inspiring women on a journey of awakening and to her mind, birthing consciously is one of the most profound experiences a woman can know.

-An Olympian and now mum, Selina is currently going through all the things first time mums go through.
-With a passion for helping people leverage their knowledge online via websites and videos, Selina is an online specialist who has joined the Birth Time team to help get this important documentary out to the world.
+An Olympian now mum, Selina is currently going through all the things first time mums go through.
+With a passion for helping people leverage their knowledge online via websites and videos, Selina is an online specialist who has joined the Birth Time team to help get this important documentary and movement out to the world.

 We've been on the road filming the Birth Time documentary since September 2016, interviewing maternity experts, soon to be parents, mums and dads on the topic of birthing.